cyyynthia/pronoundb.org/HACKING.md

 re-building when files are changed.
 You'll need to load the extension in your browser manually, and to refresh it manually every time in the browser.

-**Note**: You can only test (easily) in Chromium-based browsers at the time.

 ### Building for production
-The website, API and extension can all be built using `pnpm run build`.
+The website and extension can all be built using `pnpm run build`.

-The extension can additionally be packed for submission on extension stores using `pnpm run pack`, which will produce:
+The extension will additionally be packed for submission on extension stores, and the following files will be produced:
   - An archive for Chromium-based browsers
   - An archive for Firefox-based browsers
   - An archive of the source code with notes for reviewers (used to submit to the Mozilla Add-Ons team)